mcasviper/docs/pages/web/hosting/diagnosis_database_errors/guide.en-gb.md

 ## Objective

-Your database usage may result in anomalies on your website or error messages in the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB), as well as on the [PhpMyAdmin interface](../creating-database/#accessing-the-phpmyadmin-interface).
+Your database usage may result in anomalies on your website or error messages in the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB), as well as on the [phpMyAdmin interface](../creating-database/#accessing-the-phpmyadmin-interface).

 **Find out how to troubleshoot database errors with OVHcloud Web Hosting plans.**